 Less than a month after signing the new legislation, JFK is assassinated.
-He doesn’t see the plan through.
 The community mental health centers never receive stable funding, and even 15 years later less than half the promised centers are built.

 1965 The U.S. Congress establishes Medicaid and Medicare.
 Mentally disabled people living in the community are eligible for benefits but those in psychiatric hospitals are excluded.
 By encouraging patients to be discharged, state legislators could shift the cost of care for mentally ill patients to the federal government.